dsoprea/go-exif/README.md

 This package provides native Go functionality to parse an existing EXIF block, update an existing EXIF block, or add a new EXIF block.

+**Disclaimer**: Original repository is at https://github.com/dsoprea/go-exif, this is my custom clone verison that investigate somethings about the repo as well as adding some ultility to the function.
+Feel free to clone !!!

+Following instruction is from the author of this repository:

 # Getting